larrygamboa/project2/README.md

 ## Usage

 How the student uses the app?
-Login, add topics, add activities, complete then, mention progress bar and nodemailer
+Login, add topics, add activities, complete. then, mention progress bar and nodemailer

 ### Contributors